 So when you look at a chart like this, from Ascend2’s “Email List Growth Survey Summary Report”, don’t think these email marketers are getting so-so results from their list growth just because they’re lazy.
 They aren’t.
 If an email marketer is not seeing significant list growth, it’s usually because they have to add more than 25-30% of their list in new subscribers every year just to stay ahead of the effects of list churn.

 How do I figure out what my list’s churn rate is?

 There’s no one way to calculate list churn.
 And because it’s not a widely discussed topic, there’s not much information available about how to calculate list churn.
 But that doesn’t mean you can’t.
 Basically, all you have to do is to pick a time frame, tally up the people you’ve lost, and then divide by the size of your list.
 The formula would look like this:

-Churn rate = (unsubscribes + hard and soft bounces + spam complaints)
+Churn rate = (unsubscribes + hard and soft bounces which resulted in a removal + spam complaints)

 That’s a start.
 To make your calculation easier, pick an annual churn rate rather than trying to figure it out month to month.
 That means you’ll need to run a report for the last year’s worth of unsubscribes, hard and soft bounces and spam complaints.
 Then use the list size you have on the day you’re calculating your list churn rate.
 Don’t use the count of your list size from a year ago.

 That will give you a transparent churn rate, which is all most people calculate.
 But it doesn’t include the opaque churn, aka “involuntary churn”.
 Those are the people who just aren’t responding to your emails anymore, or who may not even be seeing your emails anymore.